androzdev/mediaplex/README.md

 ## Opus Encoder

-Mediaplex also includes an Opus encoder/decoder.
-Here's an example:
+Mediaplex also includes an Opus encoder/decoder, which can be used as a drop-in replacement for [`@discordjs/opus`](https://github.com/discordjs/opus).
+Here's an example on how to use it:

 ```js
 const { OpusEncoder, getOpusVersion } = require('mediaplex');